Graph Kernels: A Survey: Motivation and Challenges

 \section{Motivation and Challenges}

 In this Section, we present the main reasons that motivate the use of graphs instead of feature vectors as a means of data representation.
 Furthermore, we describe the problem of learning on graphs which arises in many application domains.
-We focus on the instance of the problem where every graph is an input example, and highlight its relationship to the graph comparison problem.
+We focus on the instance of the problem where each sample is a graph, and highlight its relationship to the graph comparison problem.